arcanefoam/py_bintray-publish-p2-updatesite/README.md

   -n N                Package Name
   -e E                Package Version
   -l L                Path to repository location in local machine.
 If no
-                      pathis given only the publish (POST) request is sent.
+                      path is given only the publish (POST) request is sent.
   --version           show program's version number and exit
 ```